Hero Image

 • an employee working excessive hours under a lot of stress

-However, there are some cases where an employee has claimed constructive dismissal but the Employment Relations Authority has ruled that a constructive dismissal did not take place.
-One key example, which can easily happen in your workplace, is an employee resigning due to stress but not raising this as an issue with you to manage.
+However, there are some cases where an employee has claimed constructive dismissal, but the Employment Relations Authority has ruled that a constructive dismissal did not take place.
+One key example, which can easily happen in your workplace, is an employee resigning due to stress but not raising this as an issue with you prior to their resignation.

 Need HR support?